1. Home

 Custom Order Numbers Options - Tyche Softwares Documentation

-Renumerate Orders option does not appear on the menu
+The Renumerate Orders option does not appear on the menu

-This way you can assign permission to different roles for using Renumerate Orders option.
+This way you can assign permission to different roles for using the Renumerate Orders option.
 The default value is set to None.

-19. Hide the “Custom Order Numbers” admin settings tab for roles
+11. Hide the “Custom Order Numbers” admin settings tab for roles

-Similar to the above option, say you do not want Shop Managers to access the Custom Order Numbers tab.
+Like the above option, say you do not want Shop Managers to access the Custom Order Numbers tab.
 So from the Hide ”Custom Order Numbers” admin settings tab for roles drop-down, select Shop Manager as shown below:

 Custom Order Numbers Options - Tyche Softwares Documentation